coherentgraphics/python-libcpdf/source/index.rst

 This documentation should be read alongside the PDF manual `pycpdflibmanual.pdf
 <https://coherentpdf.com/pycpdflibmanual.pdf>`_ which describes the command line
-tools upon which ``pycpdf`` is based, together with the Python interface.
+tools upon which ``pycpdflib`` is based, together with the Python interface.

 There are `some examples
 <https://github.com/coherentgraphics/python-libcpdf/tree/master/examples>`_ in